The 15 Best Wineries in Mendoza, Argentina

 Also, if your driver or guide is creating your itinerary and you want to visit a specific winery, let them know in advance.

-O. Fournier in the Uco Valley is an architectural masterpiece.
+Alfa Crux in the Uco Valley is an architectural masterpiece.

-O. Fournier may be hard to reach but it’s worth every minute you sit in the car to get there.
+Alfa Crux may be hard to reach but it’s worth every minute you sit in the car to get there.

 It took us an hour to get there from Tupungato (where we stayed in the Uco Valley).
 It will take an hour and forty minutes from Mendoza’s city center.

 The wines were spectacular and the building was as well.
-If you love architecture, then you HAVE to visit O. Fournier.

-The highlight for me (besides the wine, of course) were the massive tanks that also served as structural columns.
+If you love architecture, then you have to visit Alfa Crux.
+The highlight for me were the massive tanks that also served as structural columns.

 This Uco Valley winery is owned by the four Michelini brothers and is a family passion project.